 Let favourable/noble thoughts that reveal the unknown come unimpeded, uninterruptedly from all sides; may the gods favour me, protect me day by day.

-In Sanskrit there is a word “Mumuxu” or Mumukshu (मुमुक्षु) which specifically means : “a person who is out to seek truth so as to achieve salvation”.
-The word is widely used in Buddhism and Jainism as well and connotes the same meaning.
+In Sanskrit there is a word “Mumuxu” or Mumukshu (मुमुक्षु) which specifically means: “a person who is out to seek truth so as to achieve salvation”.
+The word is widely used in Buddhism as well as in Jainism and connotes the same meaning.

 In Bhagawadagita chapter 4, shlok 37 Krishna extols the virtues of Gyan Yoga and says: